DarraghReid/eden/README.md

 #### Footer

 The footer occupies the remaining 10vh and is comprised of two links, the Logo, and a back-to-top link, which encompasses an "up" fontawesome arrow icon.
-These links are located and the left and right of the footer, respectively.
+These links are located at the left and right of the footer, respectively.
 Both links lead to the Home Page.

 ### Potential Future Features
 Although the initial goal of creating a platform on which users can create rough garden designs has been achieved, a few possible additional features